thomascgray/fsa_techtest/README.md

 This codebase was written to cover the following user story;

-> AS A user
+> AS AN end user
-> I WANT to see how food hygiene ratings are distributed by percentage across a selected Local Authority
+> I WANT to see a breakdown of the hygiene rating of all establishments, distributed by percentage, for a given local authority
-> IN ORDER to understand the profile of establishments in that authority.
+> IN ORDER to get a clear overview of the "profile" of all the establishments of that local authority

 When the app loads, a request is made to load all the local authorities.
 From there, you can click and search in the top dropdown for a local authority.
 Once that is done, the relevant profile data